-As we now wrap up the first part of this review I wanted to share with you the thing I love the most about this drone, which is a huge bug bear of mines with the DJI Mavic Air; the controller has no speaker or alarms within it.
+As we now wrap up the review I wanted to share with you the thing I love the most about this drone, which is a huge bug bear of mines with the DJI Mavic Air; the controller has no speaker or alarms within it.
 If you’ve done some serious hours of flying with the Mavic Air the low battery or return-to-home (RTH) alarm is something that you and anyone within a mile if you will be aware of also, and there is nothing you can do about it.
 Not only is the Anafi much quieter in operation, when the battery goes low or you use the RTH function there is no audible alarms – it’s almost like Parrot trusts it’s users will monitor the drone in use where as DJI intend to alert everyone in the area there may be an issue – fly a Mavic Air in public and the moment you hit your “low battery” threshold everyone in the area will be looking at you.

 I’m going to stop there as I’d like to get this out and shared with some people but if time allows I will share my thoughts on things like the software of the drone, the camera modes and flight modes that it offers.
 Have any questions?
 Post them below and I’ll do my best to answer them!